Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Automorphism Groups

-\begin{ex} Consider the group $G=B_3$ - the symmetry group of the 3D-cube. $G$ can viewed as the group of all monomial $3\times 3$ matrices over $\{-1,1\}$, acting on the cube $C=[-1,1]^3\subset \RR^3$.
+\begin{ex} Consider the group $G=B_3$ - the symmetry group of the 3D-cube. $G\subset O(3,\RR)$ is represented as the group of all monomial $3\times 3$ matrices over $\{-1,1\}$, acting on the Euclidean cube $C=[-1,1]^3\subset \RR^3$ by matrix-vector multiplication.
 We have $|G|=48$.
 Let $X$ be the $G$-set of all faces of $C$, or what is equivalent, Let $Y$ by the $G$-set of all edges of $C$, modulo antipodicity, that is, we identify two edges if they are antipodal.
 Equivalently,

 We have $|X|=|Y|=6$.
 There are two $G$-orbits in $\mathcal O=X\times Y$; One orbit is for pairs $(x,y)$ such that the edge $\pm y$ lies on the face $x$, and the other is the complement.
 This can be depicted in the following matrix.